Floor Screeding New Mills

 TYPES OF SCREED

-Standard Screeds - A combination of sand and cement which is okay for basic residential usage.
-Five parts sand to one part cement is the typical mix for standard screeds.
-This five to one ratio standard screed will set hard at a rate of one millimetre per day after laying.
+Standard Screeds - This is perfect for standard residential usage and comprises a combination of sand and cement.
+Five parts sand to one part cement is the usual mix for standard screeds.
+After laying a standard flooring screed sets at a rate of 1mm/day.

 Screeding Quotes New Mills Derbyshire